Eating Bugs in Thailand – What A Scorpion Tastes Like

 Ant salad.
 Credit: Bertrand Man / Wikimedia Commons

-Now that you have decided which type of bug you’d like to try, let’s find out where to get them.
-Some restaurants and bars (though not many) may serve them as beer snacks.
-Alternatively, you can go to local food markets where there should be at least one food cart selling insects.
+Now that you’ve decided which bug to try, let’s find out where to get them.
+Some restaurants and bars (though not many) serve them as beer snacks.
+Local food markets are another reliable option, usually with at least one cart selling insects.

-Places that are frequented by tourists are also a good option, although they would probably be double the price.
-These sellers had realized the appeal of exotic food to foreign tourists and were quick to make a good profit out of it.
+Tourist-heavy areas are convenient, but expect to pay about double.
+Sellers know the appeal of exotic food to foreign tourists and are quick to make a good profit out of it.

 Yes.
-Most insects in Thailand are farmed instead of simply scavenged in the forest.
-So, there has to be some kind of quality control being practiced.
+Most insects in Thailand are farmed rather than scavenged from the wild, which means some quality control is practiced.

-In general, the bugs sold in Thailand are also well prepared.
-They are either dried or deep fried to a crisp, making them safer to eat than say, the raw version.
-Just exercise the same caution as you would when choosing other street food.
-Choose food carts and sellers that look relatively clean.
+In general, the bugs sold in Thailand are either dried or deep fried, making them safer to eat than say, the raw ones.
+Still, exercise the same caution you would with any street food.
+Choose vendors and carts that look relatively clean.

 Eating bugs (scorpions) in Bangkok Thailand | Ummi Goes Where?